 What is CLAT?

 The first CLAT Core Committee consisting of Vice-Chancellors of participating NLUs had decided that the test should be conducted by rotation in the order of their establishment.
-The first CLAT exam was conducted by NLSIU Bangalore in 2008, the ninth Common Law Admission Test (CLAT 2019) shall be conducted by Rajiv Gandhi National University of Study and Research in Law (NUSRL), Ranchi.
+The first CLAT exam was conducted by NLSIU Bangalore in 2008, the thirteen Common Law Admission Test (CLAT 2020) shall be conducted by National University of Study and Research in Law (NUSRL), Ranchi.

 For U G Program

-2. Candidates who are appearing in the qualifying examination in April/May 2019 are also eligible for appearing in CLAT-2018 examination.
+- Candidates who are appearing in the qualifying examination in March/April, 2020 are also eligible to appear in CLAT 2020 examination.
 However, they shall be required to produce an evidence of their passing the qualifying examination at the time of admission, failing which they shall lose their right to be considered for admission.

 - National Law School of India University, Bangalore (NLSIU)

 - National Academy of Legal Study and Research University of Law, Hyderabad (NALSAR)

 - The West Bengal National University of Juridical Sciences, Kolkata (WBNUJS)